tupartan/aoc23/README.md

 ## Day 1
 ### Good morning and good night
 So my puzzle solving begins.
 First things first is to remind myself (google) of basics.
 I was suprised how quickly I was able to remember and churn the puzzle with Python so maybe it is like riding a bike.
-After a few falls and bruises and buried the first puzzle.
-But the second part, ... phew..., test inputs did not uncover a flaw in my approach and until I figured which input row was not interpreted correctly, I was able to get the right answer.
+After a few falls and bruises I buried the first puzzle.
+But the second part, ... phew..., test inputs did not uncover a flaw in my approach and before I figured which input row was not interpreted correctly, I was able to get the right answer.
 Maybe google helped me to find rows behaving badly.
 Just before midnight.

+## Day 2
+### Coding in the middle of the forest
+Today I was able to jump in to this only in the later afternoon.
+In addition to my day job I have a hobby, or some might call it a  profession, which obligates me to be in the middle of forest once or twice a year.
+Luckily I have pretty decent accommodation and good wifi so I have a good setup for solving todays puzzle.
+Coding parts today were simple and straight forward; rules of the puzzle were not, so first part of the puzzle took more time than it needed, but second part was easy and no need to stay until midnight.